subsquid/docs/docs/evm-indexing/configuration/data-selection.md

 processor.run(new TypeormDatabase(), async (ctx) => {
   // Simply output all the items in the batch.
-  // It is guaranteed to have all the data matching the filters,
+  // It is guaranteed to have all the data matching the data requests,
   // but not guaranteed to not have any other data. ctx.log.info(ctx.blocks, "Got blocks")
 })